btskinner/btskinner.github.io/index.md

 <img class="centerpic" src="{{ site.baseurl }}/images/btskinner.jpg"
 style="width: 300px;"/>

+I am an Assistant Professor of Higher Education and Policy at the University of Florida.

 My research interests center on the policies and practices that affect students who attend community colleges and broad access universities.
 In my work I have focused on the relationships